 Speakers require amplifiers to boost the tiny electrical audio signals to levels that will move the speaker cones.
 At Kyron, we include the amplification specifically tailored to each system.
 While most old technology speakers require 2 channels of amplification (one for the left speaker and one for the right), Kyron optimises the power required for each type of driver and the specific job it is doing.
 Kronos has 6 amplifiers and Gaia has 10!
 This is known as an active speaker, and is common in studio recording and concert sound where accuracy and control are vital.

 Phase is a technical term which describes how sound is delayed in time.
 Discrepencies in timing of different sounds destroys our perception of realism.
-The advanced Digital Signal Processing (DSP) capability of a Kyron music system breaks the sound of the speaker into thousands of separate groups, minutely adjusting their timing so that all groups arrive at the listener’s ear at the same time.
+The advanced Digital Signal Processing (DSP) capability of a Kyron music system is provided by DEQX and breaks the sound of the speaker into thousands of separate groups, minutely adjusting their timing so that all groups arrive at the listener’s ear at the same time.

 The result is an extremely realistic, organic sound much like the way sound is presented naturally to our ears, with the whole frequency spectrum from very low sounds to very high sounds arriving simultaneously at our ears.